-(6) To remove the driving shaft, remove the bearing bracket mounting screws, excep+ for the bracket adjacent to the driving shaft gear, with the No. 417A wrench.
-After cleaning, position the driving shaft and bearings, holding the bearings as tightly as possible against the locating plate.
+- (6) To remove the driving shaft, remove the bearing bracket mounting screws, except for the bracket adjacent to the driving shaft gear, with the No. 417A wrench.
+After cleaning, position the driving shaft and bearing, holding the bearings as tightly as possible against the locating plate.
 Tighten the bracket mounting screws securely.
-Lubricate the shaft as covered in 3.02 and make sure that requirements 2.06, 2.07, 2.10, and 2.32(b) are met.

-(7) After adjusting or replacing the driving shaft, check the engagement of the motor and driving shaft gears and, if necessary, adjust as outlined in 3.05.

-3.09 Tripping Cam Clearance (Rq 2.09)
+Lubricate the shaft as covered in 3.02 and make sure that requirements 2.06, 2.07, 2.10, and 2.29(b) are met. - (7) After adjusting or replacing the driving shaft, check the engagement of the motor and driving shaft gears and, if necessary, adjust as outlined in 3.05. - 3.09 Tripping Cam Clearance (Rq 2.09)

-(1) If the retractile spring is tripped too soon or there is insufficient clearance between the tripping cam and tripping finger, report the trouble to the supervisor.
+If the retractile spring is tripped too soon or there is insufficient clearance between the tripping cam and tripping finger, report the trouble to the supervisor.

-3.10 Freedom of Pinion Movement and Shifting Spring Tension (Rq 2.10)

-(1) To adjust for pinion movement, first disengage the associated timer gear and shifting spring from the pinion by loosening the timer positioning screw locknut with the No. 46 wrench and turning the positioning screw with the 6-inch cabinet screwdriver.
+- 3.10 Freedom of Pinion Movement and Shifting Spring Tension (Rq 2.10) - (1) To adjust for pinion movement, first disengage the associated timer gear and shifting spring from the pinion by loosening the timer positioning screw locknut with the No. 46 wrench and turning the positioning screw with the 6-inch cabinet screwdriver.
 With the timer disengaged and using the No. 70H gauge, check to see that the pinion will move freely with a force of 25 grams, applied to either end of the pinion.
-If the pinion does not move freely, lubricate the shaft and pinion as outlined in 3.02.

-(2) With the timer disengaged, check the tension of the shifting spring.
+If the pinion does not move freely, lubricate the shaft and pinion as outlined in 3.02. - (2) With the timer disengaged, check the tension of the shifting spring.
 The tension of the spring against the armature should be between 40 and 80 grams.
 If the tension is not satisfactory, remove the timer and adjust the shifting spring with the No. 507A spring adjuster, applying the spring adjuster near the crook in the spring.
 If sufficient tension cannot be obtained in this manner, remove the shifting spring mounting screw with the KS-6854 screwdriver and remove the shifting spring.
 Grasp the spring just back of the crook in the spring and form the spring slightly so that when it is remounted the tension will be within the specified limits.
 Remount the shifting spring and tighten the mounting screw securely.
 Check the tension and, if necessary, readjust using the No. 507A spring adjuster.
-Remount the timer, making sure requirements 2.06, 2.07, 2.10, 2.14, and 2.32(b) are met.
+Remount the timer, making sure requirements 2.06, 2.07, 2.10, 2.14, and 2.29(b) are met. - 3.11 Armature Travel (Rq 2.11) - (1) To adjust the armature travel, turn the armature adjusting nut with the No. 551A wrench until the 0.053-inch end of the